The walrus operator := assigns values to variables as part of an expression

 Handle exceptions in Python with try, except, else, and finally blocks.
 Covers exception types, raising, chaining, and exception groups.

-The while keyword executes a block of code repeatedly as long as a condition is true
+Executes a block of code repeatedly while a condition remains true.

 The with statement in Python provides context management, ensuring resources are properly acquired and released